Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Introduction

 Several interesting questions remain open.

-For one, although the proof of Theorem~\ref{T:building} currently relies on a realization of the Bruhat-Tits building, the second author has shown separately the existence of the map $\sR\colon \buil(G)^{\phi(\SL_2(\R))} \to \buil(G^\phi)$ \eqref{eq:R} for any connected semisimple $\algG$ of adjoint type over $\ratk$, and conjectures that there should be a natural inverse map $\sE$.
+For one, although the proof of Theorem~\ref{T:building} is currently restricted to particular groups, J.-J.~Ma has shown separately the existence of the map $\sR\colon \buil(G)^{\phi(\SL_2(\R))} \to \buil(G^\phi)$ \eqref{eq:R} for any connected semisimple $\algG$ of adjoint type over $\ratk$, and conjectures that there should be a natural inverse map $\sE$.

 For another, it is an open question to determine known invariants of rational nilpotent orbits in terms of the data of their DeBacker parametrization.
 Together with \cite{Nevins2011a}, we now have the complete parametrization for all split classical groups, which opens the possibilities for study.
 Part of the problem would be to give a combinatorial description of the associativity classes of facets in $\buil$, and more particularly of the $r$-associativity classes for each $r\in \mathbb{R}$, which are greater in number and offer a finer parametrization.